MindPort-GmbH/VR-Builder-Documentation/README.md

 ## Setting up the repo for building API documentation

 1. Pull this repo in a VR Builder Unity project folder (same level as Assets folder).
-2. Use DocFX 2.78.
-You can use `dotnet tool install -g docfx --version 2.78.3`.

-[Obsolete]
+2. Install Chocolatey Community Individual https://chocolatey.org/install#individual
+3. Use DocFX DocFX 2.59.4.
+At the time of writing, it can be installed from chocolatey running choco install docfx.
 4. To create PDFs, you also need wkhtmltopdf.
-Can be installed from chocolatey as well, `choco install wkhtmltopdf`.
+Can be installed from chocolatey as well, choco install wkhtmltopdf.
-5. To build API Metadata, you'll need MSBuild that can be installed from the VS installer.

 ## Usage